dotnet/sdk/documentation/TemplateEngine/Reference-for-template.json.md

   Tab completion works identically as for standard choice symbol

 * Default values specification and API usage - Currently multiple values can be specified within single string separated by `|` or `,` characters.
 Escaping of those characters within values is currently not supported.
-* Outputing multichoice value as a string - this can be achieved via leveraging the [`join` symbol](Available-Symbols-Generators.md#multichoice-join-sample).
+* Using multi-choice value as a string in template content - this can be achieved via leveraging the [`join` symbol](Available-Symbols-Generators.md#multichoice-join-sample).
 For simplicity it is as well possible to specify replacement for choice symbol with multiple values - in such case the values will be rendered into single string separated by `|` sign.